sandialabs/TChem/src/markdown/build.md

 ### TChem

-The following example cmake script compiles TChem on host linking with the libraries described in the above e.g., kokkos, kokkoskernels, gtest and openblas.
-The openblas and lapacke libraries are required on a host device providing an optimized version of dense linear algebra library.
-With an Intel compiler, one can replace these libraries with Intel MKL by adding an option ``TCHEM_ENABLE_MKL=ON`` instead of using openblas and lapacke.
-On Mac OSX, we use the openblas library managed by **macports**.
-This version of openblas has different header names and we need to distinguish this version of the code from others which are typically used in linux distributions.
-To discern the two version of the code, cmake looks for ``cblas_openblas.h`` to tell that the installed version is from MacPort.
-This mechanism can be broken if MacPort openblas is changed later.
-The macport openblas version include lapacke interface and one can remove ``LAPACKE_INSTALL_PATH`` from the configure script.
+The following example cmake script compiles TChem on host linking with the libraries described in the above e.g., kokkos, tines, gtest and openblas.
 ```
 cd ${TCHEM_BUILD_PATH}
 cmake \